-Small business in Florida kept their employees employed through the COVID-19 pandemic.
+Small business in Florida keep their employees working through the COVID-19 pandemic.

 Urban E Recycling is considered a waste company, and no doubt they are.
-They handle e-waste and recycle the end-of-life electronics to the earth elements.
-That is the first of the key to why.
+The company handles e-waste and recycles the end-of-life electronics to earth elements.
+That is the first of the keys to why.
 E-waste is an essential business.
 This doesn’t mean it wasn’t tough for the first few months.
-Most of their clients were closed, or at least the employees were staying home to work.
+Most of their clients are closed, or at least the employees are staying home to work.

-The second reason is the company chose to be HIPAA Complaint from the beginning, The fact that they are HIPAA Compliant means they were able to take care of the hospitals and emergency care facilities.
-In fact, the Advent Health System keeps them busy as we speak.
+The second reason is the company chooses to be HIPAA Complaint since the beginning, The fact that they are HIPAA Compliant means they are able to take care of the hospitals and emergency care facilities and other essential businesses.
+In fact, the Advent Health System keeping them busy as we speak.

-The third reason is, they were prepared.
+The third reason is, they are prepared.
 Actually, in 2018, they hurricane left them with no electricity for ten days.
 After they successfully got through those days, COVID-19 didn’t seem so daunting.
-The management team quickly got online with the CDC, Centers for Disease Control, and found out what they recommended.
-This became a daily chore.
+The management team quickly got online with the CDC, Centers for Disease Control, and found out what they recommend.
+This is a daily routine.

 The fourth reason is the facility.
-They have a 27,000 ft facility.
-The employees can easily be space six feet and more from each other.
-They were and still are, required to wear masks and temperature is taken at arrival.
-They were able to change the model slightly, disallowing guests to be toured and watch the hard drives being shredded is no longer a practice.
-The basic model still remains until this pandemic is over, who knows what changes need to come about.
+Fortunately they have a 27,000 square foot facility.
+The employees can easily be space six feet or more from each other.
+They are required to wear masks and temperature is taken at arrival.
+They were able to change the model slightly, disallowing guests to be touring the facility.
+Watch the hard drives being shredded is no longer a practice.
+The basic model still remains the same.
+When the pandemic is over, who knows what changes need to come about.

 The fifth reason, they applied for the PPP loan and was approved quickly, thanks to Hanisha Patel and the CenterState Bank.
 They could have survived without it, but it would have been very tough for a small business with 22 employees.
 The owners didn’t take a paycheck for some time to lighten the payroll load.

-To go over the five key reasons this particular small business was able to keep employees employed is:
+To go over the five key reasons this particular small business is able to keep employees working is:

 1. They are an essential business.